Amazon Web Services' re:Invent conference this week in Las Vegas saw a deluge of cloud and database announcements...

 AWS' target with Amazon Neptune is the relational leaders' flagships, which may struggle when processing ever bigger amounts of graph data, according to Doug Henschen, an analyst at Constellation Research.
 The addition of the AWS graph database correctly identifies an opportunity for replacing graph analysis use cases currently running on less-graph-adept relational databases, Henschen said.

 "Oracle, Microsoft SQL Server and IBM DB2 have all added features for graph analysis," he said.
-"But SQL and extended SQL functions are not as adept as graph databases and graph query languages at exploring billions of [data] relationships."
+"But SQL and SQL functions are not as adept as graph databases and graph query languages at exploring billions of [data] relationships."

 To Neptune, and beyond